StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 Terraform sources their providers and modules from the Terraform registry which located at [registry.terraform.io](https://registry.terraform.io/)

-- **Providers** is an interfact to APIs that will allow to create resources in terraform.
+- **Providers** is an interface to APIs that will allow to create resources in terraform.
-- **Modules** are a way to make large amount of terraform code modular, portable, and shareable.
+- **Modules** are a way to make large amounts of terraform code modular, portable, and shareable.

 [Random Terraform Provider](https://registry.terraform.io/providers/hashicorp/random)